raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 case a matter of your driver.
 You officially conceded exactly that point in May 15 by "suddenly" supporting your Geforces with openGL quadbuffering.
 The really awful smelling thing is "Windows only".
-I don't hate Windows I hate things like Windows only.
+I don't hate Windows, I hate things like Windows only.
 Windows never has been a good reference and is far beyond what I'd call "professional".
 But this is another story.
 *Where* is the point to do so?
 Did you expect opensource people